aabramson92/Corporate_Expansion_and_Housing_Prices/README.md

 X14: inc_pc_change|	The percentage change in the level of income per capita in a county from the prior year|	Bureau of Labor Statistics
 X15: emp_popul|	The ratio of employers and residents in a county|	"Bureau of Labor Statistics &  US Census Bureau"
 X16: emp_change|	The percentage change in the number of employers in a county from the prior year|	Bureau of Labor Statistics
-X17: inf_change|	The percentage change in the inflation rate from the prior year|
+X17: inf_change|	The percentage change in the inflation rate from the prior year|	Bureau of Labor Statistics

 IV) Results